 The Task Force

 - 2013: $1,790,885,365

 Compared to many other organizations, The Task Force for Global Health has an extremely low administrative budget.
 This organization puts an average of 1 to 2 percent of its total expenses toward administrative costs.
 The Task Force for Global Health reports its largest executive salary as $353,847, while most executives have salaries in the low-to-middle $100,000 range.
 These salaries are lower than those of many other charitable organizations, most of which have lower revenues.

 The Task Force for Global Health spends very little of its revenue on fundraising activities.
 In 2014, the organization reported fundraising costs of only $355,747 on its IRS Form 990.

-The Task Force for Global Health has one of the best ratios of income to program delivery.
-Including both organizations (The Task Force and Global Health Solution), the organization delivers its program delivery at an average rate of 98 to 99 percent of revenue.
-To put this in perspective, many charity watchdog organizations consider 70 or 80 percent of revenue being spent on a charitable organization’s programs as desirable.
+The Task Force for Global Health has a good ratio of income to program delivery.
+Including both organizations (The Task Force and Global Health Solution), the organization delivers its program delivery at an average rate of 90 percent of revenue.
+To put this in perspective, many charity watchdog organizations consider 70 or 80 percent of revenue being spent on a charitable organization's programs as desirable.